My sister-in-law has a considerable amount in her IRA. Her husband is in an assisted living facility and she is concerned tha...Read more

 If you want to pass money to future generations without having it subject to gift and estate taxes, then a dynasty trust may be right for you.

 While estate and gift tax exemptions are currently very high, in 2026 the exemption is set to drop to the previous exemption amount of $5.49 million (adjusted for inflation).

 Another benefit of a dynasty trust is that the assets in the trust are protected from the beneficiaries’ creditors or in the event a beneficiary divorces.
 If the trust is properly structured, creditors cannot go after trust assets to pay the beneficiaries’ debts.

 However, once funds are transferred to the trust, beneficiaries of the trust can pass assets to the next generation without those assets being subject to estate, GST, or gift taxes.
 In addition, the assets placed in the trust are removed from your estate and can grow outside of it.

-The trustee of the trust can be a beneficiary, but because the trust is designed to last for generations, it may make sense to have a professional fiduciary, such as a bank or other financial institution, serve as trustee.
+The trust’s trustee – that is, the person or institution appointed to manage the trust – can be a beneficiary.
+However, because the trust is designed to last for generations, it may make more sense to have a professional fiduciary, such as a bank or other financial institution, serve as trustee.
 The trustee manages and distributes the assets in the way you set forth in the trust agreement.

 Traditionally, the rule against perpetuities states that a trust can last 21 years past the death of the last beneficiary.
 However, many states have opted out of the rule, allowing trusts to continue for many generations.

 The downside of dynasty trusts is that they are inflexible.
 Once the trust is created, you lose access to the assets.

 Dynasty trusts are complicated instruments that must be designed correctly in order to provide benefits.
-Find a qualified attorney in your area to determine if a dynasty trust is right for you.